The Daily Dose: Daily Oppas (Part 2)

 The indigenous name "ha-neul" is so unique in the Korean nomenclature that it is spelled with "乻", a character so rare that it isn’t even included in the official hanja registry for Korean names.
 "Ha-neul" is also an unusual case where the two syllables do not mean two separate ideas; instead, both characters are merged to produce only a single idea: "sky."

-Given his heart, his range of talents, and his incredible humility, Kang Ha-neul seems to have no trouble living up to the infinite possibilities of his name.
+Given his heart, range of talents, and incredible humility, Kang Ha-neul seems to have no trouble living up to the infinite possibilities of his name.

 February 22: Nam Joo-hyuk (남주혁), The Heartthrob